IFB-ElixirFr/egdw2017/working-dinner.md

 ### 3 - Walk to the restaurant (4 min)

-The Maison Kammerzell restaurant is located very close to the Strasbourg cathdral.
+The Maison Kammerzell restaurant is located very close to the Strasbourg cathedral.

 ![Cathedral](/images/cathedrale-notre-dame.jpg)